rdpeng/tidyverse-devel/manuscript/dataviz.md

 Alternatively, we could animate the plot, using `gganimate` so that on a single plot we rotate between each of these three plots.

+NOTE: For this book, we only show the code for the animations, not the output.
+In order to see the animations live, you can see the [web version of this book](https://jhudatascience.org/tidyversecourse/dataviz.html#gganimate-1).

 ##### Transitions

 We'll transition in this example between frames by gear: